ahadb/joy-of-javascript/README.md

 Most importantly Angular is flexible with server communication and let's you work with any server side technology if you server your app through a RESTful web API.
 There is certainly alot more to learn about Angular, we'll get into some code in this repo and explain the basics - I hope that will want you to learn more about this superheroic framework.

 A good start is to go straight to the source and start [reading the docs](https://angularjs.org/) on the Angular website.
 Whilst you're at it, it won't hurt to look at the newer version of Angular that will be released soon.
+Keep in mind that Angular JS tutorials can be quite difficult to follow for people with no previous MVC/TDD experience and especially if you have no JavaScript experience whatsoever.
+My personal opinion is to learn the basics of the framework by working incrementally and then you can apply more advanced techniques and form your development style.

 ## ReactJS